-Boarding starts around age eight.
-It's optional, though most children want to because their peers already board or are about to.
+Boarding is optional, though most children want to because their peers already board or are about to.
 We operate a flexible system, which means anything from full-time boarding, to a couple of nights per week, to a single night here and there when there's something particular on.
 We offer a per-night boarding fee, meaning children are able to make the most of their favourite evening activities as and when they choose, and many busy families appreciate the flexibility this offers.
 Boarding parents are welcome to visit school as often as they choose.

 As well as school holidays, we have two exeat weekends, one in September and one in November.